 Pronghorn Valley Metropolitan District GO 3.750% 12/1/41

-Vanguard’s High-Yield Tax-Exempt Fund has received top ratings, earning 5 stars from both Morningstar and Lipper for all timeframes analyzed.
+Vanguard’s High-Yield Tax-Exempt Fund gets top marks: 5 stars from both Morningstar and Lipper for every period they checked.

 Best Commission-Free Brokers